jackandrews/btsportxbmc/README.md

 Thank You
 =========

-This is forked from https://github.com/jdwilliams19/netflixbmc
+This is a quick and dirty fork from https://github.com/hirodotp/netflixbmc.
+Credit to him + slackner for the bulk of the work...